magichampz/LZW-GIF-decompression/README.md

 returns the decompressed GIF image as a 3D array, representing the RGB components of each cell in the GIF.

-Run the main() function to view the outputs of each function, representing the information in the GIF.
+Run the main() function on squares.gif provided to view the outputs of each function, representing the information in the GIF. sample-output.txt show the outputs you should expect to recieve from running main()

 The compression method GIF's use is a variant of LZW (Lempel-Ziv-Welch) compression.